Christian Pulisic: 2020–21: Champions League victory

-2021–22: Club World Cup win
+2021–23: Super Cup, Club World Cup, and departure

-Pulisic scored in Chelsea's opening game of the 2021–22 Premier League season, a 3–0 win over Crystal Palace.
-He tested positive for COVID-19 the next week, and didn't play again until November because of an ankle injury.
+On August 11, 2021, Pulisic won the 2021 UEFA Super Cup and scored in the penalty shootout.
+Three days later, he scored in Chelsea's opening game of the 2021–22 Premier League season, a 3–0 win over Crystal Palace.
+He tested positive for COVID-19 the next week, and did not play again until November because of an ankle injury.
 On January 2, 2022, he scored the equalizer in a 2–2 draw at home against Liverpool.
 He then came on early as a substitute in the 2021 FIFA Club World Cup Final, helping Chelsea to a 2–1 over Palmeiras.
 He started the EFL Cup Final against Liverpool on February 27 as Chelsea lost on penalties after a 0–0 draw.
-He scored in both legs of the club's UEFA Champions League last 16 tie against Lille, as Chelsea progressed 4–1 on aggregate.
+He scored in both legs of the club's UEFA Champions League last 16 tie against Lille, as Chelsea progressed to the quarter-finals, 4–1 on aggregate.

-2022–23

-Pulisic scored in his first start under new Chelsea manager Graham Potter, a 3–0 win over Wolverhampton Wanderers.
+On October 8, 2022, Pulisic scored in his first start under new Chelsea manager Graham Potter, a 3–0 win over Wolverhampton Wanderers.
+After an increasing lack of starts during the 2022–23 season following Chelsea's rapid purchasing of new attackers and a shuffle of managers, it was speculated that he was going to leave the club before his contract ended in 2024.
+Several clubs were interested, most notably AC Milan, Lyon, Manchester United, and Newcastle United.

+AC Milan

+On July 13, 2023, Pulisic completed a transfer to Serie A club AC Milan on a four-year contract until June 30, 2027, and was given the number 11 previously worn by Zlatan Ibrahimović.
+The transfer was executed through a deal worth a maximum of €22 million.